 - Essential Tremor

 - Deep Brain Stimulation

 480 Medical Center Drive

 Columbus, OH 43210

 Please note: Not all physicians schedule patients at each listed location.
 Please call the “Schedule an appointment” number shown above for scheduling assistance.

 Education and Training

-All India Institute of Medical Science
+All India Institute of Medical Science, New Delhi,